goldin2008/Note/bq.md

 To address this, they experimented with Full Cycle Developers who were empowered to work across the entire software life cycle.
 This required a mindset shift—instead of just considering design and development, devs also had to consider deployment and reliability.
 To support full cycle devs, centralized teams built tooling to automate and simplify common development process (e.g., build and deploy pipelines, monitoring, managed rollbacks).
 Such tooling is reusable across multiple teams, acts as a force multiplier, and helped devs be effective across the entire cycle.
 With the full cycle developer approach, Edge Engineering was able to iterate quicker (instead of coordinating across teams), with faster and more routine deployments.
+Data science is part software engineering, part research and innovation, and fully about using data to create impact and value.
+Aspects of data science that work well with agile tend to be more of the engineering nature, while those closer related to research tends not to fit as well.
 -  my examples
 At IBM, I was on a team that created job recommendations for staff.
 Running the entire pipeline took a very long time.
 I thought we could halve the time by moving the data prep and feature engineering pipelines into the database.
 But, the database guy didn’t have time to test this.
 Being impatient, I ran some benchmarks and reduced overall run time by 90%.
 This allowed us to experiment 10x faster and save on compute cost in production.
 While building Lazada’s ranking system, I found Spark necessary for data pipelines (due to the large data volume).
 However, our cluster only supported the Scala API which I was unfamiliar with.
 Not wanting to wait (for data engineering support), I chose the faster—but painful—route of figuring out Scala Spark and writing the pipelines myself.
 This likely halved dev time and gave me a better understanding of the data to build a better model.